TMP160 Engineering Design

 Having passed the course, students will have gained basic knowledge about technical design and skills in using computer-based software such as CAD.

-The course contains lectures and exercises, where lectures are given in parallel with introduction to 3D-design software.
+The course contains lectures and exercises, where lectures and self-study are given in parallel with introduction to 3D-design software.
 Exercises - with practical training with guidance in the use of software is given every week.
-The exercises demand work outside ordinary class hours, and are the basis for the final assessment in combination with the exam.
+The exercises demand work outside ordinary class hours, and are the basis for the final assessment in form of a folder assessment.